 Prairie View A&M

 The Anatomage Table is used in various science courses in Prairie View A&M University’s Biology Department.
 The institution has an average lecture size of 32 to 64 students with a total of 500 biology majors.
 At any given time, there will be an average of six students around the Table during the laboratory class.
 The Table is used in over five different courses, focusing on gross anatomy, physiology, and biology.
-Faculty chose to adopt the Table to improve conceptual and spatial understanding of anatomy in science courses.
 They also utilized the Table in radiology technician courses to provide real-time X-ray visualization.
 Students responded overwhelmingly well to using the Table for anatomy education, virtual dissection, and exposure to radiologic imaging.

 Clinical Education & Surgical Planning With The Anatomage Table In Medical Simulation Labs